Research Design: Definition, Function, Classification, and Shape

 Survey research is conducted for the purpose of gathering information about a large population of people, by conducting interviews with a small number of the population.
 This survey research can be used in an exploratory, descriptive, or experimental research.
 In order to obtain information or answers regarding the issues to be discussed in this study, not only interview techniques can be used, but also questionnaires, observation, or a combination of several existing techniques.

-See also difference between break and continue in c
+See also difference between delete and drop

 The following are the strengths and weaknesses of the survey research design.